Maianh2510/ETL/README.md

 Step 3 : I checked the data information.
 As a result, we need to clean the data in the tables.

 Because, this will ensure consistency and uniformity, enhancing data accuracy.
 Subsequently, we can create visualizations, model the data, and support sound business decisions.

+*3. What if the data is misformatted and missing data?*

+Step 4 : After step 3, I have handled the following for values ​​that are not in the correct format or are missing: